What New Caretakers Should Know About Paralysis

 Depending on the injury location and the severity of the paralysis, some individuals are able to partially or fully recover with time.
 However, if your loved one is permanently paralyzed, they will only learn how to live and cope with the condition.
 They must regularly attend physical and occupational therapy appointments to prevent their paralysis from becoming worse and to relearn how to carry out their daily obligations.

-If your family member or loved one suffers paralysis due to another person’s negligence, the personal injury attorneys at Philbrook Law Office are here for you.
+If your family member or loved one suffers paralysis due to another person’s negligence, the personal injury attorneys at Philbrook Law are here for you.
 Our team in Vancouver and Battle Ground, WA is committed to helping our clients who are caretakers file a personal injury claim and fight for the compensation they need to get their life back on track after their loved one’s accident.
 Call our office or submit our contact form to learn about the resources that may be available to you as well as to receive legal advice on what you should do going forward.
 Our firm serves clients in Battle Ground and Vancouver, WA and Oregon.